getsolus/solus-site.github.io/content/blog/2017-06-25-budgie-10-4-released.md

 The Places Indicator applet also received some love this release, with a new option to always expand the places section when the applet is shown.
 The whole Places section header is now a clickable button, making toggling the section easier.

+Additionally:

-The Calendar widget in Raven will now remove the date selection if you change the month or year.
+- The Calendar widget in Raven will now remove the date selection if you change the month or year.
+- The Icon Tasklist applet no longer has a list of "derper" applications for which we'd override the icon.
+If a `.desktop` file is found, use the icon referenced in it.

 ## Budgie Menu